ifsheldon/IntroToFeaturesOfRust/pre/src/paradigmatic_features.md

 ## Favor Constructors over Default Values

-Rust does NOT have:
+In the context of methods/functions, Rust does NOT have:

 * default values for functions
 * functions with variable argument list
 * function overloading

-so every function in Rust is as explicit as possible.
+So every function/method in Rust is as explicit as possible.

 To use defaults(like “constructors (in C++)” of a struct), you have to define different “constructors” with different name.
-Or, you can adopt the Constructor Pattern.
+Or, you can adopt the Constructor Pattern to construct a struct instance.

 Example